 Sometimes, all you can do is pray for people.
 Maybe they are going through their own situations and this is the time they don’t have the voice to express their pain, so you have to learn to understand.
 If you have their address, you can send them a card or leave them a voicemail.
 They might respond to you later.
 This is why it’s also key to know the people your dealing with.
 Know yourself.
 Know the people you surround yourself with.
 If you feel like you have tried over and over again and you are drained out, leave it alone and don’t feel bad.
 If you want to reach out to the person once in while, feel free to do so but don’t have expectations for them to respond when you know their habits.

 *Do you find yourself only calling or texting people when your going through something?
 This may also be a sign for you that maybe that person gets drained out when you only call them when your going through situations.
-This may be the reason, they are not picking up your phone calls and responding to you during the hours you are asleep.
+This may be the reason, they are not picking up your phone calls.
 Not everyone is your therapist.
 Not everyone means well for you.
 Sometimes, people don’t want to listen to what your going through when they are facing their own battles.
 When your going through a situation, learn to sit and reflect on your situation before picking up the phone to call someone.
 It’s so easy for us to call someone to lay our burdens on them but not everyone wants to hear you out.
 Get yourself a journal.
 Write your thoughts out.
 Learn to seek God first when your going through something.
 Pour your heart out.
 Lay it at his feet.
 I’m not saying that you shouldn’t call people.
 We all go though situation and it’s good to have a shoulder to lean on but we can’t make God our last resort.
-Sometimes, God can even cause a person not to pick up the phone because he’s trying to teach you to seek him first.
+Sometimes, God can even causes a person not to pick up the phone because he’s trying to teach you to seek him first.